 This informational board has the same information as the board near the trailhead.
 Basic rules apply: If its too hot to touch, its too hot to leave, clean up after yourself, respect the land, and camp 200+ feet from the water.

 The pot of gold at the end of the rainbow.
 It might not be a fresh and crystal clear lake, but the air around it is cooling on a hot day, and it is surrounded by beautiful green aspens.
 Camping up here is about as quiet as you can get and you can see almost every start in the sky.
-Wildlife runs around often, but unfortunately, there are no fish to be caught up here.
-Keep in mind no vehicles are allowed to drive in the lake, and you must camp at least 100 feet from the water.
+Wildlife also runs around quite often.
+Keep in mind no vehicles are allowed to drive in the lake, and you must camp at least 200 feet from the water.
 Also, note the area that has been blocked off by logs.
 This area is strictly off limits to motorized vehicles.